DigitalBrainJS/define-accessor2/README.md

       - `get(prop:String|Symbol, privateValue: Any)` accessor's getter, if undefined- a default getter will be set
       - `set(newValue:Any, prop:String|Symbol, privateValue: Any)` accessor's setter, if undefined and writable option is set- the default setter will be set
       - `writable: Boolean` makes sense when the setter is not defined
+      - `validate: Function` validate value before calling the setter.
+An error will be thrown if a false value is returned by the function.
       - `cached: Boolean` cache result of the getter until it will be flushed manually by the flush function or some other property touched it
       - `lazy: Boolean` indicates whether the accessor should be a lazy computing property
       - `touches: String|Symbol|Array<String|Symbol>` flush caches of targeted accessors on change.
 Indicates that the value of the specified accessors depends on this.
       - `value:Any` a value to set
       - `chains:Boolean` generate&append setter&getter chains like setProp(value):this and getProp() to the target object
-      - `virtual:Boolean` indicates whether an internal property should be created
+      - `virtual:Boolean` indicates whether an internal property should be created.
+This internal property is used for storing private value of a public property.
       - `configurable: Boolean`
       - `enumerable: Boolean`